 The government of Bangladesh has recently established a new minimum wage for garment workers, and although this is a step in the right direction, there is a lot more to be done.

-After several months of negotiations and discussions, the minimum wage for garment workers was increased from approximately USD $65 to USD $95 per month, approximately half what workers and advocacy groups say is needed to live comfortably in Bangladesh.
-In January 2018, the government formed a working group to define the parameters of a new minimum wage by July, 2019.
-However discussions between factory owners, worker unions, and other stakeholders delayed the schedule until September, 2019.
+After several months of negotiations and discussions, the minimum wage for garment workers was increased from $65 to $95 USD per month, approximately half of what workers say is needed to live adequately in Bangladesh.
+In January 2018, the government formed a working group to define the parameters of a new minimum wage by July 2019.
+However, discussions between factory owners, worker unions, and other stakeholders have delayed the schedule until September 2019.

-Progoti is a part of the effort to do just that.
-We may begin as outliers, but over time, we intend to help people to understand the need for improvement and to embrace a new, progressive and hopeful way of thinking.
+Progoti is a part of an effort to do just that.
+We may begin as outliers, but over time, we intend to help people understand the need for improvement and to embrace a new, progressive, and hopeful way of thinking.

 We are motivated to lead the way and set an example for a new type of social enterprise that works to improve industry standards and benefit its most vulnerable stakeholders.
 Although the new minimum wage is not enough to provide for a decent living, it is a positive signal of change.
 Workers need continued support to achieve fairer working conditions, and we at Progoti, by providing life and retirement insurance, are doing our part.